wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

-#### Stateful Data Stores (Actors)
+#### Stateful Data Sources (Actors)

-When your data store needs to maintain its own mutable state, use an actor to ensure thread-safe access.
+When your data source needs to maintain its own mutable state, use an actor to ensure thread-safe access.

-**Cart Data Store Example:**
+**Cart Data Source Example:**

 ```swift
 actor CartDatabase: CartStore {